 As the dawn was coming, the torch across the valley eventually disappeared.
 But the presence of my unknown ‘partner’ stayed in my mind, and it made my climb easier.

-Later, at some point close to the summit I passed a group of roped climbers.
+Later, at some point close to the summit I passed two roped climbers.
 One of them told me: “I do not remember you from the hut last night.”

-I said I was not there and that I was coming from the valley.
+I said I was not there, and that I was coming from the valley.
 Then he replied:

 “Everybody comes from the valley, but where did you sleep?”

 “Did you hear what he said?”
 And they both started laughing.
 I was not in a mood to convince them and just continued.
-Those were some of the moments when one feels better to be alone in mountains.
+Those were some of the moments when one feels better to be alone in the mountains.

-It was tempting to traverse the mountains and to descend along the ‘normal’ northwest route towards Hoohsaas, but being alone I decided to get back the same way.
+It was tempting to traverse the mountains and to descend along the ‘normal’ northwest route towards Hoohsaas, but being solo, I decided to get back the same way.
 The north side route goes over numerous crevasses.

 I hope you enjoyed the text, and I also hope you will be careful when/if you decide to go there.
 What I describe here was my second attempt, on my first I had to give up because of bad weather conditions.
 So you see, the mountain was still there.
 It will wait for you too.

-If you find this text helpful please share it on your favorite social media.
+Please share it on your favorite social media.
 Anything related to equipment you can find in my separate page with equipment reviews.